NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 Another thing to keep in mind is that regardless of the method chosen to calculate it, the standard error is based on reference data.
 The only information it takes from the analysis chunk is its size.
-Therefore, it provides accurate estimations for the analysis period as long as i.i.d (independent and identically distributed) holds.
+Therefore, it provides accurate estimations for the analysis period as long as the i.i.d (independent and identically distributed) assumption holds.
 Or in other words - it assumes that the *variability* of a metric on analysis set will be the same as on reference set.

 **References**